Census geographic units of Canada

 The census geographic units of Canada are the census subdivisions defined and used by Canada's federal government statistics bureau Statistics Canada to conduct the country's quinquennial census.
 These areas exist solely for the purposes of statistical analysis and presentation; they have no government of their own.
 They exist on four levels: the top-level (first-level) divisions are Canada's provinces and territories; these are divided into second-level census divisions, which in turn are divided into third-level census subdivisions (often corresponding to municipalities) and fourth-level dissemination areas.

 In some provinces, census divisions correspond to the province's second-level administrative divisions such as a county or another similar unit of political organization.
 In the prairie provinces, census divisions do not correspond to the province's administrative divisions, but rather group multiple administrative divisions together.
-In Newfoundland and Labrador, the boundaries are chosen arbitrarily as no such level of government exists.
+In Newfoundland and Labrador, the boundaries are set by Statistics Canada as no such level of government exists.
 Two of Canada's three territories are also divided into census divisions.

 Census divisions

-In most cases, a census division corresponds to a single unit of the appropriate type listed above.
-However, in a few cases, Statistics Canada groups two or more units into a single statistical division: